-It turns out that the situation depicted in Fig. 5 is general to our model in the vicinity of the codimension-2 point.
-More precisely, our computations show that, in the physically relevant case where the absorber relaxes faster than the gain medium $(\gamma_q > \gamma_g)$ the only possible equilibrium separation is $t_2 - t_1 = T/2$, and this equilibrium is always unstable.
+It turns out that the situation depicted in Fig. 6 is general to our model in the vicinity of the codimension-2 point.
+More precisely, our computations show that, in the physically relevant case where the absorber relaxes faster than the gain medium $(\gamma_q > \gamma_g)$, the only possible equilibrium separation is $t_2 - t_1 =$ T/2, and this equilibrium is always unstable.
 This result, being local, does not contradict the possibility of a stable two-pulse configuration sufficiently far away from the codimension-2 point.
 Nevertheless, it means that the two-pulse solution cannot be stable arbitrarily close to the threshold line, even though it could have a stable background.
 It must always emerge unstable at the threshold, and must undergo some bifurcation before becoming observable.
 This bifurcation lies outside of the domain of validity of the local approach, and its identification is the purpose of a global analysis that is carried out in the next section.

-7 Pulse interactions away from threshold
+7. Pulse interactions away from threshold

-Away from the codimension-2 point, the analysis of Sec.
-6 breaks down, so that Eq.
-(25) does not hold rigorously anymore.
-Nevertheless, we assume that the pulse shape remains reasonably well approximated by a hyperbolic secant, and write: $\mathcal{A}m \simeq \mathcal{A}m^{\max} \operatorname{sech}(w_m^{-1}\tau)$.
-Although no asymptotic argument exists to support this assumption, it has proven to give good results in practice.
-The solution parameters \mathcal{A}m^{\max} and w_m need to be estimated from the pulse shape equation (7), along with the round-trip time deviations δ_m .
+Away from the codimension-2 point, the analysis of Section 6 breaks down, and therefore provides no ground for Eq.
+(19) anymore.
+Nevertheless, we assume that the pulse shape remains reasonably well approximated by a hyperbolic secant, and write: $\mathcal{A}m \simeq \mathcal{A}m^{\max} \operatorname{sech} (w_m^{-1}\tau)$.
+Although no asymptotic argument exists to support this assumption, it has proven to give good results in practice [31].
+The solution parameters \mathcal{A}m^{\max} and w_m need to be estimated from the pulse shape Eq.
+(5a), along with the round-trip time deviations δ_m .
 To this end, we derive three independent integral relations from Eq.
-(7).
-The following choice, although arbitrary, is as good as anything else:
+(5a).
+The following choice, although arbitrary, is a simple and reasonable possibility among others: